Ravonna

-Princess Ravonna Lexus Renslayer is a fictional character appearing in American comic books published by Marvel Comics.
-First appearing in Avengers #23 (December 1965), and created by writer Stan Lee and artist Don Heck, Ravonna is a princess and assassin who serves as the lover and successor of Kang the Conqueror and their younger self Kid Immortus.
+Princess Ravonna Lexus Renslayer is a character appearing in American comic books published by Marvel Comics.
+Created by writer Stan Lee and artist Don Heck, the character first appeared in Avengers #23 (December 1965).
+Ravonna Renslayer is a princess and an assassin.
+She is the daughter of King Carelius and comes from a kingdom in the 40th century.
+She was meant to become an ambassador to her people in the quaint kingdom of Eximietatius.
+However, Renslayer was pulled out of her own timeline.
+She became the lover and successor of Kang the Conqueror.
 The character has been depicted as both a supervillain and an antihero.

-After being granted the ability of retroactive reincarnation, an incarnation of Ravonna becomes Moon Knight.
+The character has been featured in various Marvel-licensed products, including video games, animated television series, and merchandise.
 Ravonna Renslayer appears in the Marvel Cinematic Universe (MCU) / Disney+ series Loki (2021), portrayed by Gugu Mbatha-Raw.

 Publication history

-Ravonna first appeared in Avengers #23 (December 1965) and was created by Stan Lee and Don Heck.
+Ravonna Renslayer debuted in Avengers #23 (December 1965), created by Stan Lee and Don Heck.
+She appeared in the 1961 Fantastic Four series, the 1967 Avengers Annual series, the 1989 Avengers Spotlight series, the 1993 Avengers: The Terminatrix Objective series, and the 2021 Kang The Conqueror series.

 Fictional character biography

-Ravonna Lexus Renslayer was the daughter of King Carelius (a puppet ruler of an unrevealed kingdom of Kang the Conqueror's in the 40th century).
+Ravonna Lexus Renslayer was the daughter of King Carelius, a puppet ruler of an unidentified kingdom that Kang conquered in the 40th century.
 Ravonna first met Kang when he attempted to annex her time era into his empire.
 Kang loved Ravonna, but she hated him due to his attempt to conquer the kingdom.
 While the kingdom threatened rebellion, Kang let it be in the hope of winning the princess Ravonna's hand in marriage.
 Eventually, however, outright rebellion broke out, and as Kang was on the verge of winning the battle, he brought the Avengers there to witness his triumph.
 He hoped to defeat them and then marry Ravonna.
 Finally his army attacked the kingdom at his signal.
 One of his generals, Baltag, rebelled against him after he did not execute Ravonna, as he had done to the rulers of other conquered kingdoms.
 Kang then enlisted the aid of the Avengers to overthrow Baltag.
 He also enlisted the aid of citizens of the city, and, after stealing weaponry, the rebellion went ahead.
 Kang gained access to a chamber which could only be opened by the sound of his heartbeat, and activated a device that destroyed all the weaponry of his rebelling army.
 He released Ravonna from her dungeon, revealing he really loved her.
 However, Baltag attempted to shoot Kang as he sent the Avengers back to their own time, and Ravonna, realizing she loved Kang, threw herself in front of the blast, and fell into a deathlike coma, after which the general was executed.